ProAgileAB/EnsembleEnablers/data/finger-in-the-air.md

 Therefore, we suggest this simple protocol for communicating when you're not navigating:

- * Raise one finger to get the navigator’s attention
+ * Raise one finger to get the navigator's attention
  * If your concern is really urgent, raise two fingers instead of one
- * Only if it really, really can’t wait, speak up and interrupt (last resort!)
+ * Only if it really, really can't wait, speak up and interrupt (last resort!)

 It is up to the navigator to notice your raised finger(s), and then choose when to call on you to explain your idea.

-_Remote note_: If you’re not in the same room, or your webcams are off, most remote meetings have a ‘raise hand’ or similar function you can use instead.
+_Remote note_: If you're not in the same room, or your webcams are off, most remote meetings have a ‘raise hand' or similar function you can use instead.